institut-agro-ead/moodle_report_modulecompletion/README.md

 Once installed, you will have to choose which modules/activities you would like to track on your platform; by default, all modules will be checked. **Keep in mind that you will need to come back to the settings page and check any module/activity you might install in the future and want to track.**

 **In order to be accessible by whomever needs access, administrators will have to add the `report/modulecompletion:view` capability to role(s).
-In addition, they will need to be able to access users details (`moodle/user:viewdetails`), see cohorts (`moodle/cohort:view`) and see courses (`moodle/category:viewcourselist`).
+In addition, they will need to be able to access site administration (`moodle/site:configview`, that won’t give them access to the whole administration don’t worry), users details (`moodle/user:viewdetails`), see cohorts (`moodle/cohort:view`) and see courses (`moodle/category:viewcourselist`).
 These capabilities are required to use students, cohorts and courses filters.**

 Users with access will then be able to use the plugin via **Site administration** > **Reports** > **Tracking module completion (under “Module reports” category)**